w3c/wcag3/guidelines/groups/image-and-media-alternatives/captions/captions-are-equivalent-to-audio-content.md

 status: developing
 ---

-Captions are equivalent and equal in content to that of audio.
+:term[Captions] are equivalent and equal in content to that of audio.